mgsosna/mattsosna.com/_posts/careers/2020-10-14-DS-transition-2.md

 df_filt.to_csv("cleaned.csv", index=False)
 ```

 The next level of difficulty involves vectorized and iterative data transformations.
 For simple operations like adding every value in two columns together, `pandas` lets you simply add the two columns together like `df['col1'] + df['col2']`.
-For more nuanced operations, such as handling missing values that would otherwise cause columnwise operations to fail, you can use `.apply` with a lambda function.
+For more nuanced operations, such as handling missing values that would otherwise cause columnwise operations to fail, you can use `.apply`.
+Below, we use a lambda to apply a custom function, `safe_divide`, to the `col1` and `col2` fields of each row.
+For logic that can't be easily passed into a lambda, we just iterate through the dataframe rows using `itertuples`.

 ```python
 # Example 2: iterating and appending data